Batch-o-Taco/UBC/README.md

 - The script does not provide any feedback or error messages to the user during some of its longer-running tasks, such as defragmenting the system drive or scanning for malware.

 ## Version Names
-- UBC 1 - Legacy
+- UBC 1 - Not Released
 - UBC 1.1 - Not Released
 - UBC 1.2 - Not Released
 - UBC 1.3 - UBCLegacy